Frederik Meijer: Personal life

 His wife Lena died at 102 years old on January 15, 2022.

 Legacy

 Meijer helped establish the Frederik Meijer Gardens and Sculpture Park.
 An Honors College at Grand Valley State University is named for him.
-A Chair in Dutch culture at Calvin College is also named for him.
+A Chair in Dutch culture at Calvin University is also named for him.
 The Frederik Meijer Trail in Kent County, Michigan, and the Fred Meijer White Pine Trail State Park are named after him following donations by the Frederik and Lena Meijer Foundation.